 Issues with an on-campus job

-Student Employment Grievance Process on Page 18 of the employee manual.
-First discuss the problem with your supervisor.
-If not satisfied, talk to his or her supervisor.
-If still dissatisfied with the results, you can file an appeal in the Dean of Students Office.
+Students who have a complaint about their on campus employer should review the Employment Grievance Process on Page 18 of the employee manual.
+The steps typically are to first discuss the problem with your supervisor.
+If you’re not satisfied, talk to their supervisor.
+If you are still dissatisfied with the outcome, file an appeal in the Dean of Students Office.

 Dean of Students Office Guidance